 In Key Stage 1 all children are regularly assessed and are encouraged to borrow one book, at their appropriate level, to read with an adult at home.
 This book can be changed as often as the child likes!
 The children will progress through the graded Book Bands they will eventually become a Free Reader; even then it is important that parents listen and discuss books with their child.

 It is vitally important that parents read, share books and talk about books with their children.
 Developing your child’s vocabulary is essential for their education as the demands set at the end of each key stage in terms of understanding and using vocabulary are extremely high.
 But many activities parents can do can be done on an informal basis and we are more than happy to give you ideas that may help.

 The children have Guided Reading sessions with an adult at least once a week; children are also heard read on a 1:1 basis regularly.
-Dylan, our Reading Dog, comes in once a week to listen to some children read something which the children really look forward to.

 Click here to read about our Forest School.